MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/fundamental-concepts-for-content-management.md

 ## Fallback
  Beginning with version 1610, several concepts have changed for how clients find a distribution point that has content, including fallback.
 Please use the following information that applies to the version you use:

-**Version 1610 and later:**
+**Version 1610 and later**
-Clients that cannot find content from a distribution point associated with their current boundary group can fallback to use content source locations that are associated with neighbor boundary groups.
+Clients that cannot find content from a distribution point that's associated with their current boundary group can fall back to use content source locations that are associated with neighbor boundary groups.
 To be used for fallback, a neighbor boundary group must have a defined relationship with the client’s current boundary group.
 This relationship includes a configured time which must pass before a client that cannot find content locally, can then include content sources from the neighbor boundary group as part of its search.

-The concepts of preferred distribution points are no longer used, and settings for Allow fallback source locations for content, are no longer available or enforced.
+The concepts of preferred distribution points are no longer used, and settings for **Allow fallback source locations for content** are no longer available or enforced.

 For more information, see [Boundary groups](/sccm/core/servers/deploy/configure/define-site-boundaries-and-boundary-groups#boundary-groups).

-**Version 1511, 1602, and 1606:**
+**Version 1511, 1602, and 1606**
-Fallback settings are related to the use of **preferred distribution points** and to content source location that are used by clients.
+Fallback settings are related to the use of **preferred distribution points** and to content source locations that are used by clients.

--   By default, clients only download content from a preferred distribution point (one that is associated with the client's boundary groups)
+-   By default, clients only download content from a preferred distribution point (one that is associated with the client's boundary groups).

 -   However, when a distribution point is configured with **Allow clients to use this site system as a fallback source location for content**, that distribution point is only offered as a valid content source to any client that cannot get a deployment from one of its preferred distribution points.

-For information about the different content location and fallback scenarios, see [content source location scenarios](../../../core/plan-design/hierarchy/content-source-location-scenarios.md).
-For information about Boundary groups, see [Boundary groups for versions 1511,1602, and 1606](/sccm/core/servers/deploy/configure/boundary-groups-for-1511-1602-and-1606).
+For information about the different content location and fallback scenarios, see [Content source location scenarios](../../../core/plan-design/hierarchy/content-source-location-scenarios.md).
+For information about bsoundary groups, see [Boundary groups for versions 1511,1602, and 1606](/sccm/core/servers/deploy/configure/boundary-groups-for-1511-1602-and-1606).

 ## Network bandwidth
- To help manage the amount of network bandwidth used when you distribute content you can use the following options:
+ To help manage the amount of network bandwidth that's used when you distribute content, you can use the following options:

 -   Use prestaged content:  A process of transferring content to a distribution point without relying on  Configuration Manager to distribute the content across the network.